Lagertonne/wireguard-on-namespaces/README.md

 Location: `/etc/wireguard/up-netns.sh`

-Purpose: Assign IP-Addresses to the wireguard-Interface and move it to the Network-Namespace.
+Purpose: Create the Wireguard-Interface manually, assign IP-Addresses to it and move it to the Network-Namespace.
 Make the Wireguard-Interface the default gateway inside the Namespace.

 Configuration needed: No.